dogu-team/gamium/README.md

 ## Build Testing Platform With Dogu

-If you want to build game test automation infra such as device farm, reporting test, test pipeline then you can start to build with [Dogu](https://github.com/dogu-team/dogu-platform)
+If you want to build game test automation infra such as device farm, reporting test, test pipeline then you can start to build with testing solution [Dogu](https://dogutech.io)

 ## Contributing